kvang138/Azure-SOC-and-Honeynet/README.md

   - Azure Key Vault
   - Azure Storage Account

 ## Architecture before hardening with security controls

-All resouces were originally deployed exposed to the internet with all inbound traffics allowed.
+All resouces were originally deployed exposed to the internet with all traffics allowed.
 The virtual machine had its Network Security Group and host firewall wide open.

 ### Metrics before hardening